dlops-io/data-labeling/README.md

 ### 🎉 Congratulations we just setup Label Studio and was able to annotate some data with it

 ## Mushroom App: Data Versioning
-In this tutorial we will setup a data versioning pipeline step for the mushroom app.
+In this tutorial we will setup a data versioning step for the mushroom app pipeline.
 We will use Docker to run everything inside containers.

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/data-versioning)